top of page

 Special Cases: Conservation Areas and Listed Buildings

 In Scotland, some areas have extra rules.
-If you work near listed buildings or in conservation areas, you may need additional permissions from the council or heritage bodies, especially if the work affects the building’s appearance or structure.
+If you work near listed buildings or in conservation areas, you may need additional permissions from the council or heritage bodies.
+This is especially true if the work affects the building’s appearance or structure.

 How to Apply for a Permit